infobip/oneapi-java/README.md

     SMSClient smsClient = new SMSClient(configuration);

-Retrieve the roaming status (HLR):
+Retrieve the roaming status (Number Context):

     Roaming roaming = smsClient.getHLRClient().queryHLR(DESTINATION);

-HLR with notification push example
+Number Context with notification push example
 -----------------------

 Similar to the previous example, but this time you must set the notification url where the result will be pushed: